martinsumner/leveled/docs/DESIGN.md

 Both the Penciller and the Inker each make use of their own dedicated clerk for completing this work.
 The Clerk will add all new files necessary to represent the new view of that part of the store, and then update the Inker/Penciller with the new manifest that represents that view.
 Once the update has been acknowledged, any removed files can be marked as delete_pending, and they will poll the Inker (if a Journal file) or Penciller (if a Ledger file) for it to confirm that no clones of the system still depend on the old snapshot of the store to be maintained.

+The Penciller's clerk work to compact the Ledger is effectively continuous, it will regularly poll the Penciller for compaction work, and do work whenever work is necessary.
+The Inker's clerk compaction responsibility is expected to be scheduled.
+The Inker's Clerk will need to determine if compaction work is necessary when scheduled, and it does this by asking each CDB file for a random sample of keys and object sizes, and the file is the scored by the Clerk for compaction based on the indication from the sample of the likely proportion of space that will be recovered.
+The Inker's Clerk will compact only the most rewarding 'run' of journal files, if and only if the most rewarding run surpasses a threshold score.

 ### File Clerks

 Every file within the store has its own dedicated process (modelled as a finite state machine).
 Files are never created or accessed by the Inker or the Penciller, interactions with the files are managed through messages sent to the File Clerk processes which own the files.